 The firm’s studies have also pointed out that a person’s worldview is primarily shaped and is firmly in place by the time someone reaches the age of 13; it is refined through experience during the teen and early adult years; and then it is passed on to others during their adult life.
 Such studies underscore the necessity of parents and other influencers being intentional in how they help develop the worldview of children.

-George Barna, who has directed this tracking research since the early Nineties, pointed out, “There are a several troubling patterns to take notice.
+George Barna, who directed this tracking research starting in the early Nineties, pointed out, “There are a several troubling patterns to take notice.
 First, although most Americans consider themselves to be Christian and say they know the content of the Bible, less than one out of ten Americans demonstrate such knowledge through their actions.
 Second, the generational pattern suggests that parents are not focused on guiding their children to have a biblical worldview.
 One of the challenges for parents, though, is that you cannot give what you do not have, and most parents do not possess such a perspective on life.
 That raises a third challenge, which relates to the job that Christian churches, schools and parachurch ministries are doing in Christian education.
 Finally, even though a central element of being a Christian is to embrace basic biblical principles and incorporate them into one’s worldview, there has been no change in the percentage of adults or even born again adults in the past 13 years regarding the possession of a biblical worldview.”

 Barna concluded by noting that the lack of movement in the worldview status of adults reflects the fact that children are not provided with the basic ability to think in ways that correspond to foundational biblical teachings.
 He noted that Christian families, Christian schools, and Christian churches would be wise to invest more effort and tangible resources into helping young people understand and adopt the core ideas of Christianity, and to reinforce those concepts through their own lives.
 His pointed out that without such an investment, the current generational patterns indicate that the future Christian Church is likely to be one that has even less of a connection to biblical principles than is evident today.